 Deciding exactly what kind of house you should buy can be overwhelming for many home buyers.
 There are so many options when you are buying a home.
 We're here to help you answer home building questions like...

-- Is it better to build or buy a single family home?
+- Is it better to buy or build a house?

 - Will buying an existing home be too much work?

-- What is the cost of building a new home vs. buying a pre-existing home per square foot.
+- Is it cheaper to build?
+What is the cost of building a new home vs. buying a pre-existing home per square foot.